 Church Of The Holy Apostles has a beautifully painted interior.

-On the left of this exterior photo, you can see the Franciscan monastery.
+On the right of this the following exterior photo, you can see the Franciscan monastery.

 Though the Orthodox Church of the Twelve Apostles is relatively small, it is beautiful.

 Capernaum should be on the travel list not only for pilgrims but also for archeology and history lovers.
 And since the site is not big (a typical visit will take up to two hours), you can combine it with nearby attractions.
-You can find them at the Sea of Galilee post.
+You can find them at my guide to the Sea of Galilee.

 Have you ever been to Capernaum?
 Tell us about your experience in the comments below.